W3rni0/TJCTF_2020/readme.md

 will be different so we can easily point out the matching letters and build the flag.
-There are two ways to do this, The first one is to use commands such that if the letter matches the execution time will be longer and by doing so the total runtime returned will be grater, an exemple of this is linked in the resources. the second one and the one that I used is to raise an exception if the letter match in the position such that we can the discovery of the letter is not time bound. for doing that I wrote the following code in python 3 using the pwntools module:
+There are two ways to do this, The first one is to use commands such that if the letter matches the execution time will be longer and by doing so the total runtime returned will be grater, This type of attack is called Timing Attack and an exemple of this is linked in the resources.
+The second one and the one that I used is to raise an exception if the letter match in the position such that we can the discovery of the letter is not time bound. for doing that I wrote the following code in python 3 using the pwntools module:
 ```